Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 <details><summary>Example</summary>

 _The Burger Bus travels around the country and serves delicious burgers.
-You need to help the owner keep track of his income and expenses along the way._</br>
+You need thelp the owner keep track of his income and expenses along the way._</br>
 First, you will receive the number of cities the bus has visited.
 Then for every city, you will receive:
 * the name of the city
 * how much money the owner earned
 * owner's expenses

-Every 3rd (third) city the bus visits, the owner organizes a special event to ensure a true "Burger Bus" experience, spending an additional 50% over costs.</br>
+Every 3rd (third) city the bus visits, the owner organizes a special event tensure a true "Burger Bus" experience, spending an additional 50% over costs.</br>
 In every 5th (fifth) city, it is raining, and the owner losses 10% of the money he earned.
-In a rainy city, there is no possibility to organize a special event.</br>
+In a rainy city, there is npossibility torganize a special event.</br>
-You have to calculate the owner's profit for each city and his total profit from the tour.
+You have tcalculate the owner's profit for each city and his total profit from the tour.
 Profit is calculated by deducting the expenses from the income.</br>
 #### Input
 The input will consist of:
 * Number of cities – integer in the range [1…15]